EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/testing_code.md

 For example: asking end-users to test a new feature before releasing it to a wider audience.
 - [**Regression tests**][regression-testing] make sure that your software’s output has not changed over time, for example after making changes your code to add new functionality or fix a bug.
 They involve checking whether a program or part of a program still generates the same results after changes have been made.
 For example: re-running tests after a bug fix to verify that no new issues were introduced.

-[Tactics][software-testing-tactics] for functional testing include:
+Some [software testing tactics][software-testing-tactics] for functional testing include:

 - **Black-box testing** tests the functionality of the software without knowledge of the internal code or structure.
 - **White-box testing** tests with knowledge of the internal workings of the code, focusing on specific paths or conditions.